technurture/shift/chrome-extension/README.md

-# MailSift Chrome Extension
+# MilkTheLink Chrome Extension

-Extract email addresses from any website instantly with the MailSift Chrome Extension.
+Extract email addresses from any website instantly with the MilkTheLink Chrome Extension.

 ## Features

 - **One-Click Extraction**: Extract emails from any webpage with a single click
 - **Smart Detection**: Finds emails in text, mailto links, data attributes, JSON-LD structured data, and Cloudflare-protected emails
 - **Encoded Email Detection**: Detects obfuscated emails using patterns like [at] or (at)
-- **Copy & Save**: Copy emails to clipboard or save to your MailSift account
+- **Copy & Save**: Copy emails to clipboard or save to your MilkTheLink account
-- **Account Sync**: Syncs with your MailSift account for unlimited access
+- **Account Sync**: Syncs with your MilkTheLink account for unlimited access
 - **Privacy Focused**: Only extracts emails when you click - no background tracking
 - **Context Menu**: Right-click to quickly extract emails from any page